Stop the War Coalition: Syrian Civil War (2011–2014)

-Stop the War has also campaigned against British involvement in the Syrian Civil War, which began in March 2011, organising protests ahead of votes in the British Parliament in August 2013 and December 2015.
+Stop the War has also campaigned against British involvement in the Syrian civil war, which began in March 2011.
+StWC vice-president Kamal Majid said in a speech at a conference organised by the New Communist Party in 2012 that the Assad family has "a long history of resisting imperialism", and should be supported "because their defeat will pave the way for a pro-Western and pro-US regime".
 Samir Dathi wrote for the Stop the War website in June 2013: "Whilst many of us want nothing more than to see the ruthless dictator Assad go, we cannot support the further militarisation of the conflict, which will only perpetuate the horrific violence and refugee crisis in the region.
 If there is to be hope for the Syrian people, the first step is for all foreign interference to cease."

+StWC organised protests ahead of votes in the British Parliament in August 2013 and December 2015.
 On the morning of the House of Commons vote on 29 August 2013 against military intervention in Syria, the conservative commentator Peter Oborne wrote in an article for The Daily Telegraph newspaper that Stop the War "has consistently shown far more mature judgment on these great issues of war and peace than Downing Street, the White House or the CIA.
 More surprising still ... [it] has often proved better informed than these centres of Western power, coolly warning against the diet of propaganda masquerading as bona fide intelligence."
 The vote was "a vindication of the mass anti-war movement in this country over the last decade", wrote Andrew Murray in The Guardian.
 "The possibility is now open for Britain playing a different role in the world, breaking with the policies and preoccupations of imperialism", but "that change is nothing like secured yet."
 The then chair of Stop the War, Jeremy Corbyn, thanked supporters for lobbying their MPs.
 "There still exists the danger of renewed conflict as the interests of the military, arms dealers, and others remains ever present and very powerful", he wrote.